sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - summary (index 55): A short description of the software component.
 This MUST be a single sentence suitable for display in a user interface.

-- unspsc-code (index 56): An 8 digit UNSPSC classification code for the software component.
-For more information see https://www.unspsc.org/.
+- unspsc-code (index 56): An 8 digit UNSPSC classification code for the software component as defined by the United Nations Standard Products and Services Code (UNSPSC, {{UNSPSC}}).

 - unspsc-version (index 57): The version of UNSPSC used to define the unspsc-code value.